The story so far…

 In 1993 singer Al Rumjen and guitarist Devil Hands moved to London to form a band, they got robbed on their very first night as they couldn’t be arsed to unload the removal van.
 This would set the tone for the freak show that followed.

-After recruiting a bassist and drummer from an ad in melody maker, King Prawn’s infectious blend of Ska, Hip Hop & Punk Rock wowed crowds from the Arctic Circle to Sicily and one or two other places in between, earning them a reputation as one of the most entertaining live acts coming out of London.
+After recruiting bassist Babar Luck and drummer Nikolai from a Melody Maker ad, King Prawn’s infectious blend of Ska, Hip Hop & Punk Rock wowed crowds from the Arctic Circle to Sicily and one or two other places in between, earning them a reputation as one of the most entertaining live acts coming out of London.
 The rock press loved their sense of unpredictability and their growing fanbase adored their ability to simultaneously implode and explode on stage.

 The band released their first two albums on Words of Warning Records, ‘First Offence’ produced by Skunk Anansie guitarist Ace & ‘Fried in London’ co-produced by Harvey Birrell (Therapy?).
 An invitation from Madness to play Madstock in Finsbury Park followed as did nominations for ‘Best New British Band’ at the 1998 Kerrang!
 Awards and again in the ‘Spirit of Independence’ category in 2000.

 The band signed to Spitfire Records (Eagle Rock Entertainment) for the release of their 3rd album, ‘Surrender To The Blender’.
-The release was accompanied by extensive European touring, supports with Therapy?, Desmond Decker, Prince Buster, Ska-P, a billing at Dour Festival and an hilarious prime-time Italian TV performance on Roxy Bar shared with the relentlessly naff Atomic Kitten.
+The release was accompanied by extensive European touring, supports with Therapy?, Desmond Decker, Prince Buster, Ska-P, a billing at Dour Festival and a live prime-time Italian TV performance on Roxy Bar.

 In 2002 the band released their fourth album ‘Got the Thirst’ on Golf Records, with Skunk Anansie’s Ace returning to the production seat.
 The album featured their best known single ‘The Dominant View’, assisted by regular airing on the newly launched P-Rock cable TV channel.
 Promotional work for this LP saw a debut tour in Japan, a BBC R1 Maida Vale session & billings at Reading & Leeds Festival.
 The band saw the year out with a final sell out show at London’s Forum before bowing out for a much deserved decade long sabbatical.